 Is it illegal to sell a car with a recall?

 As long as a car is designated as “used,” it’s legal to sell it with an open recall.
 The seller should disclose the open recall, and if you choose to buy that used car, it would be up to you to go through the steps of having it fixed.
 However, a dealership can’t legally sell you a new car with an open recall — it has to be fixed before a new car with a recall can be sold.

 If you’re buying a used car, do a quick check on the VIN to make sure there aren’t any unrepaired recalls on that car.
 But remember that any recalls that were issued and have been fixed may not show up in a search.

 If your car has been recalled and you have followed all the steps necessary to get it fixed and back in working order, it will have no effect on your insurance premium.
-And you don’t need to involve your insurance in the repair, because the manufacturer will pay for the recall issue to be fixed.
+You also don’t need to involve your insurance in the recall repair, because the manufacturer will pay for the recall issue to be fixed.
 You may still want to let your insurance provider know that you’ve dealt with the issue, however.

 Ignoring a recall can also put you and your passengers in danger, so make sure to take your car in for a fix as soon as you can after a recall is announced.